RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 With ``VLOOKUP``, we do this by allowing the function to search for the value in one cell in another column, and then return the value from a different cell in the same row but in some other column.
-To find the continent of Israel, we would use ``VLOOKUP(A15, Sheet1!$A$6:$F$229, 5, FALSE)``.
+To find the continent of Ireland, we would use ``VLOOKUP(A15, Sheet1!$A$6:$F$229, 5, FALSE)``.

 * A15 is the cell containing Ireland
 * ``Sheet1!$A$6:$F$229`` is the range of cells we can search in as well as get values from
-* 2 tells Sheets that when we find a match for Israel, we want the value from the same row but in column 2 of our range
+* 5 tells Sheets that when we find a match for Ireland, we want the value from the same row but in column 5 of our range

 Notice that column 5 of our range is the continent/region column.
 You may have noticed that ``VLOOKUP`` is a bit like using ``MATCH`` and ``INDEX`` together,